In this article:

 Ground cumin will keep for 6 months and whole seeds will keep for about 1 year.
 The earthy flavor of cumin goes well with beans, legumes, rice, and vegetables.

 Cumin can be used as a substitute for salt to add flavor to your meals, as excessive salt consumption can lead to high blood pressure.
 You can also enjoy a cup of cumin tea by boiling whole seeds in water and steeping for 8–10 minutes before drinking.

 Cumin is generally considered safe to consume.
 Only a few trials found side effects of cumin treatment.
 However, chronic use of cumin may increase the risk of bleeding, breathing complications, and dermatitis.

-An allergic reaction to cumin is rare.
+Pregnant and breastfeeding women and those with ulcers or respiratory illnesses should use caution when taking cumin.
+(18)(19) An allergic reaction to cumin is rare.
 However, there have been a few case reports of anaphylaxis in reaction to cumin.

 Drug Interactions With Cumin

 Consuming cumin in excessive amounts when taking diabetes medications may have an additional blood sugar-lowering effect and cause your blood sugar to drop too low.

 Cumin may also interfere with antibiotics, anti-inflammatory medications, and anti-seizure medications.
 Moreover, cumin can cause a blood-thinning effect, and this is important to note when taking medications that slow blood clotting.